NASA Rolls Out Its Mega Moon Rocket -- Heres What You Need To Know - UrduPoint

 On its three-week mission, Orion will deploy 10 shoebox size satellites known as CubeSats to gather information on the deep space environment.

-It will journey around the far side of the Moon -- thanks to thrusters provided by the European Space Agency (ESA) service module -- and finally make its way back to Earth, where its heat shield will be tested against the atmosphere.
+It will journey around the far side of the Moon and finally make its way back to Earth, where its heat shield will be tested against the atmosphere.

 Splashdown takes place in the Pacific, off the coast of California.